NFL playoffs: Multiple overtimes

 Since postseason games cannot end in a tie, unlike the preseason or regular season, additional overtime periods are played as necessary until a winner is determined.
 Furthermore, all clock rules apply as if a game had started over.
-Therefore, if the first overtime period ends with the score still tied, the teams switch ends of the field prior to the second overtime.
-If a game was still tied with two minutes to go in the second overtime, there would be a two-minute warning (but not during the first overtime period as in the regular season).
-If it were still tied at the end of the second overtime, the team that received the first overtime kickoff would kick off to start a third overtime period, although unlike in the first overtime period true sudden death rules would continue from the start of any third and subsequent overtime period.
-Although a contest could theoretically last indefinitely, or last multiple overtime periods like several National Hockey League postseason games, no NFL playoff game has ever gone past two overtime periods.
+Therefore, if the first overtime period ends with the score still tied, the teams switch ends of the field before the second overtime.
+With two minutes to go in the second overtime, there would be a two-minute warning (but not during the first overtime period as in the regular season).
+If it were still tied at the end of the second overtime, the team that lost (or deferred) the coin toss before the first overtime would have the option to kick off, receive, or choose a side of the field to defend.
+However, unlike in the first overtime period, true sudden death rules would continue from the start of any third and subsequent overtime period.
+If a game reached a fifth overtime, another coin toss would be held and timing rules would be as if another game started over.
+Although a contest could theoretically last indefinitely, or last several overtime periods like several National Hockey League postseason games, no NFL playoff game has ever gone past two overtime periods.
 The longest NFL overtime game played to date is 82 minutes, 40 seconds: Miami Dolphins kicker Garo Yepremian made the walk-off 37-yard field goal after 7:40 of the second overtime to defeat the Kansas City Chiefs, 27–24, in an AFC playoff game on December 25, 1971.